Updated July 2, 2021.

 14. Hike to Kamehameha I’s Birthplace

-King Kamehameha I was born on the tip of the Big Island, and he eventually went on to conquer and unite all the Hawaiian Islands into one Kingdom.
+King Kamehameha I was born on the tip of the Island of Hawai’i, and he eventually went on to conquer and unite all the Hawaiian Islands into one Kingdom.
 His birthplace is a bit difficult to get to, but worth the off-road drive and the hike to get there!
-I loved visiting all the royal sites on the Big Island, including this one!
+I loved visiting all the royal sites on the Island of Hawai’i, including this one!

 Love this post?
 Pin it for later!